Barclays considers new pay plan to counter EU bonus cap

 The UK government and many banks in London have opposed the curbs, saying it will force up fixed salaries, provides less scope to claw back pay and could see staff join rivals not constrained by the rules.

-The EU has said the cap will apply to risk-taking staff and is finalizing rules on which staff will be affected, typically those earning more than 500,000 euros a year.
+The EU has said the cap will apply to risk-taking staff and is finalising rules on which staff will be affected, typically those earning more than 500,000 euros (309,000 pounds) a year.

 The rules are expected to extend beyond the current definition of "code staff" in Britain, which covers all people in significant risk-facing positions.